+Anti-counterfeit measures play an essential role to ensure that products are genuine.
+For the consumer, knowing they are getting a genuine product is extremely important, allowing them to safely use the product without risk of being injured, poisoned or even worse.
 Traceability, on the other hand, will not only help the brand to manage the supply chain but can also provide very useful information about the product origin for the consumer.
 For instance, knowing that the gold you buy is coming from a responsible mine which does not exploit child labor can be valuable information.

-It is generally known that consumers will generally run a one-step process.
+It is well known that consumers will generally run a one-step process.
 This means, a consumer may scan the QR code and consider the product genuine when receiving the traceability information.
 The hologram, although equally necessary to authenticate the product, may be ignored.
 The same is of course true for any other authentication technology combined with a QR code.

 It is true that the QR code is a very convenient technology for consumers.
 Yet, it must be stated that the best way to protect your product is by reinforcing the QR code with the ability to act as an anti-counterfeiting feature.
 These give the ability for a product to be authenticated in one single step without the consumer even knowing or seeing it.
 It could be done by either creating a Secured QR Code or by adding a specific covert security feature next to the QR code; such as a Cryptoglyph.